bux/SRM/docs/README.md

 ### Configuration

-When first starting SRM you should adjust the configuration to your needs.
+When first starting SRM you should configure the settings.
 To do this click "Settings" in the menu.
 Adjust the paths to your need.

 ### Creating a new repository